 Spectroscopy in the right temporal enhancing mass demonstrates elevated choline:creatine, depressed NAA and a lactate peak.
 The enhancing lesions exhibit elevated cerebral blood volume.

-Mass effect characterised by partial effacement of the right lateral ventricle, sulcal effacement and 2 mm leftward midline shift is unchanged compared to the CT.
+Mass effect characterized by partial effacement of the right lateral ventricle, sulcal effacement and 2 mm leftward midline shift is unchanged compared to the CT.
 No hydrocephalus.

 Conclusion: The appearances are in keeping with high-grade glioma associated with mass effect as described above.

-This case illustrates typical imaging features of a high-grade glial tumour: extensive FLAIR abnormalities with mass effect and vasogenic oedema, irregular contrast enhancement, restrict diffusion, elevated areas of CBV and tumour trace on spectroscopy.
+This case illustrates typical imaging features of a high-grade glial tumor: extensive FLAIR abnormalities with mass effect and vasogenic edema, irregular contrast enhancement, restrict diffusion, elevated areas of CBV and tumor trace on spectroscopy.

 The patient went on to have surgery.

-MICROSCOPIC DESCRIPTION: The sections show features of a densely cellular astrocytic tumour.
-The tumour cells have elongated, angulated and hyperchromatic nuclei.
+MICROSCOPIC DESCRIPTION: The sections show features of a densely cellular astrocytic tumor.
+The tumor cells have elongated, angulated and hyperchromatic nuclei.
 Scattered mitotic figures are identified.
 There are foci of microvascular proliferation.
 Areas of palisaded necrosis are present.
 The features are those of glioblastoma.
-The tumour cells are focally p53 positive.
+The tumor cells are focally p53 positive.
 They are IDH-1 and MGMT immunostains negative.
 There is no loss of ATRX staining.

 FINAL DIAGNOSIS: Glioblastoma (WHO Grade IV).

-Note: Although this tumour is entirely consistent with IDH wild-type molecular subtype, strictly speaking, to conclusively establish this, IDH would need to be sequenced to ensure that a non-IDH1 R132H mutation was present.
-In practice, however, an IDH1 R132H negative tumour in an elderly individual makes the possibility of this actually being IDH mutant remote, and sequencing is not felt to be necessary by many institutions.
+Note: Although this tumor is entirely consistent with IDH wild-type molecular subtype, strictly speaking, to conclusively establish this, IDH would need to be sequenced to ensure that a non-IDH1 R132H mutation was present.
+In practice, however, an IDH1 R132H negative tumor in an elderly individual makes the possibility of this actually being IDH mutant remote, and sequencing is not felt to be necessary by many institutions.